The Federal Direct Stafford Loan

 - Juniors and Seniors - limited funds are available and awarded to those demonstrating financial hardship.
 Contact the Financial Aid Office for additional information.

-- Because funds are limited, loan dollars are targeted primarily to freshmen and sophomores who are limited in Stafford Loan borrowing.
+- Because funds are limited, loan dollars are targeted primarily to freshmen and sophomores who are limited in Direct Stafford Loan borrowing.

 General information about the Perkins Loan: